orangerdev/sejoli-custom-payment-gateway/README.md

 # Custom payment gateway for Sejoli Membership Plugin
-The plugin is an example for Sejoli custom payment gateway
+The plugin is an example for Sejoli custom payment gateway. send me any email for further information: orangerdigiart@gmail.com

 At least you need :
 1. a PHP file to set filter hook to declare the payment gateway class